Reform Party (Singapore): Further electoral defeats and leadership changes

 During the 2015 general election, RP fielded 11 candidates to contest three constituencies, Ang Mo Kio and West Coast GRCs, as well as Radin Mas SMC, a ward that used to be part of J.B.
 Jeyaretnam's former Anson constituency.
 The election also marked the debut of activists Roy Ngerng and M Ravi.
 On 7 September, RP released its manifesto.
 On 11 September, following the general election, RP found their electoral performance dwindled, compared to the last election, as they garnered only 20.60% of vote share in the three constituencies.
 This was mostly attributed to the large swing from the opposition to the ruling party, seen in the 2015 general election.

 In 2018, RP with six political parties (People's Power Party (PPP), Singaporeans First (SF), Singapore Democratic Party (SDP), Democratic Progressive Party (DPP), National Solidarity Party (NSP), and Peoples Voice Party (PV), held a meeting, that was led by former PAP MP Tan Cheng Bock, to discuss the formation of a coalition for the next election.

 During the 2020 general election, RP fielded six candidates in two constituencies, Ang Mo Kio GRC and Radin Mas SMC.
 Breaking with tradition, the party chose not to contest West Coast GRC, to avoid a three-corner fight with Progress Singapore Party, a new party led by Tan Cheng Bock.
 Initially intending to contest Yio Chu Kang SMC, RP alleged that PSP had failed to abide by an agreement that RP would cede West Coast GRC to PSP while PSP would refrain from contesting Yio Chu Kang SMC.
 In response, the PSP rebutted that no such agreement existed.
 During the campaigning period, K. Jeyaretnam did not participate in the campaigning activities nor turn up for televised broadcasts as he was serving a mandatory 14-day Stay Home Notice after a visit to the United Kingdom.
-On 10 July, the party won neither constituencies, with returning vote shares of 28.09% and 25.97% respectively.
+On 10 July, the party won neither constituency, with returning vote shares of 28.09% and 25.97% respectively.
 RP improved their party's vote share by 27.84% from the last election.

 On 5 August, K. Jeyaretnam removed chairman Andy Zhu and treasurer Noraini Yunus from the CEC, and replaced them with CEC member Charles Yeo and deputy treasurer Mahaboob Baatsha, respectively.
 Several members subsequently left the party and followed Zhu and Noraini to form the Singapore United Party.